Since getting embroiled in yet another series I love, I’ve been thinking about my favorite series (plural) of all time…

 I’ll get around putting my love for that beautiful novel into words at some point I review that here).

-The fact that this book has anything less than five stars on Goodreads and Amazon is one of the main reasons I tend to disregard reviews from people whose tastes I don’t know when deciding what to read next.
+The fact that this book has anything fewer than five stars on Goodreads and Amazon is one of the main reasons I tend to disregard reviews from people whose tastes I don’t know when deciding what to read next.
 This book is perfect: the characters, the beautiful sentences, the plot, the themes.
 Perfect, I tell you.

 The premise is chilling and engrossing: In 1984, three children disappear into the woods outside a suburb of Dublin.
 Hours later, only one little boy is found, with blood on his shoes and slashes on his back and no memory of the previous hours.
 The other two children are never found.
 Twenty years later, Rob Ryan, the found boy, is a detective, investigating the murder of another child in those same woods.
-And though the mysteries are well-spun yarns, it’s the characters that get to me in this novel, espeically how beautifully drawn Rob and his partner Cassie are.
+And though the mysteries are well-spun yarns, it’s the characters that get to me in this novel, especially how beautifully drawn Rob and his partner Cassie are.
 That, and the beautiful sentences.

 Reasons to read this book: